Freak29/RL-based-Buggy/README.md

 # 🤖 RL-based Buggy

-A simple Reinforcement Learning (Q-Learning) project where a virtual buggy (agent) learns to navigate a grid world environment with obstacles to reach a goal using trial and error.
+A Reinforcement Learning project where a virtual buggy (agent) learns to navigate a dynamic grid world filled with static and moving obstacles.
+Using the **Q-Learning** algorithm, the agent gradually improves its path-finding strategy through trial and error, ultimately learning to reach the goal efficiently while avoiding collisions.

 ---